Number of maternal deaths per live births: 634 deaths per 100,000 live births

 Income generation and empowerment

 Training around managing money and marketing has been delivered to 853 individuals in year 1.
-This will empower the women by enabling them to become financially independent and make their own decisions about how to spend the money they have earned.
+This empowers the women by enabling them to become financially independent and make their own decisions about how to spend the money they have earned.
 Men will continue to have an important role in household decision making and as leaders within the community, and their inputs will be encouraged at community meetings and other related activities such as health promotion.

 Maternity Worldwide’s approach is to work closely with local partners to increase skills and build capacity thereby ensuring the sustainability of improvements to maternal health services.
 In Zomba we are working in partnership with the local Catholic Healthcare Commission (CHC) which operates six of the health facilities in the District.
 Our project will be working with the CHC community hospital at Pirimiti and two health centres at Magomero and Matiya.